Chelsoconn/210/notes.md

     - doesn't work!

     - Using constants is a great way to label a value with a name that makes your code more descriptive and easier to understand.

+      - A *magic number* appears out of nowhere with no context, so avoid this.
+Use descriptive constants when using a repetitive number

 **Variable Scope**